angell-co/FFFields/README.md

 ## FFFields Overview

 FFFields gives you a complete toolkit to create fabulous front-end forms and dashboards.
-You can hook up your fields to Craft via the [CraftQL plugin](https://plugins.craftcms.com/craftql) or roll your own solution, you choose.
+You can hook up your fields to Craft via the [CraftQL plugin](https://plugins.craftcms.com/craftql) or roll your own solution.

 This plugin makes use of [Vue.js](https://vuejs.org/) and [Tailwind CSS](https://tailwindcss.com), but you don’t need to know either to use it.